 What Is A Cash Buyout Offer?

-FYI: A True Cash Buyer vs. a Buyout Company
+A True Cash Offer vs. A Buyout Cash Offer

-A true cash buyer is a buyer tahe has toured your home, likes it and their offer does not include financing - no mortgage or mortgage contingency because they have the funds in the bank.
-This buyer is still competing for your home on the open market, still often pays close to or above asking in a competitive South Jersey neighborhood, and is honestly one of the strongest offers a seller can get.
+A true cash offer is received from a buyer that has most likely toured your home, likes it and is making an offer because they plan on living in your house.
+The offer does not include financing - no mortgage or mortgage contingency.
+They have the funds to bring to closing as cash.
+This buyer has competed for your home on the open market and is bringing the strongest offer a seller can receive - a cash offer.
 If that's the kind of cash offer you have, that's good news, not a reason for caution.

 How These Offers Usually Reach You